jovyntls/inconsistencies-in-tex/README.md

 ### Pipeline

-This is the main pipeline (end to end) for differential testing.
+This is the main automated pipeline (end to end) for identifying inconsistencies.

 To run: